What is included in all of the packages?

 What if we don’t have an archive now?

-We are a young League and don’t have much material.
+We are a young chapter and don’t have much material.
 Would our project be different?

-Yes and no. Most of HistoryIT’s process is the same for younger Leagues.
-In fact, Leagues formed in the past twenty years likely have more content than older ones.
+Yes and no. Most of HistoryIT’s process is the same for younger chapters.
+In fact, chapters formed in the past twenty years likely have more content than older ones.
 This is because most of the materials will be digital!
 HistoryIT will assess all that you have and build a digital archive that will showcase and connect your history to the rest of your organization’s.
-Most Leagues established in 2000 or after, though, will likely be able to build a complete digital archives with the Professional Digital Archive Package.
+Most chapters established in 2000 or after, though, will likely be able to build their comprehensive digital archives with the Professional Digital Archive Package.